thebillington/devember17/README.md

 ### Sudoku Checker

-Program to check whether a given sudoku puzzle is valid and print a sudkou in terminal.
+Program to check whether a given sudoku puzzle is valid and print a sudoku in terminal.

 ## Day 2